The SUN Bucks program is back for 2026!

 Eligibility will be decided for each child separately.
 All students who are eligible will get the same amount in a one-time lump sum payment of $120 per child for the summer, even if they become eligible later in the summer.
 For children who submit an application for SUN Bucks, North Carolina may reach out if additional information is needed to determine eligibility.

-For more details about who is eligible, visit “Does my child qualify for SUN Bucks?” to see if your child would be automatically approved or would need to apply.
+For more details about who is eligible, visit “Does my child qualify for SUN Bucks?” or take the interactive eligibility quiz by visiting North Carolina Summer EBT info to see if your child would be automatically approved or would need to apply.

 How Households Will Receive the Benefits

-After May 6, 2025, SUN Bucks cards will start to be mailed.
-If a new card needs to be requested, students must call the North Carolina EBT Call Center at 1-866-719-0141, select their language, and SELECT OPTION 1.
+If a new card needs to be requested, households must call the North Carolina EBT Call Center at 1-866-719-0141, select their language, and SELECT OPTION 1 to request a new card.

 More information about the SUN Bucks application can be found on the SUN Bucks Application webpage.